 Divisional Music and Gospel Arts Program Manager

-Jonathon Weller has joined the Music and Gospel Arts Department after completing the five-year double major in Vocal Performance and Music Education from Roosevelt University’s Chicago College of Performing Arts (CCPA).
+Jonathon Weller has joined the Music and Gospel Arts Department after completing a double major in Vocal Performance and Music Education from Roosevelt University’s Chicago College of Performing Arts (CCPA).
 While at CCPA, Jonathon studied with David Holloway, and Bruce Hall.

 Jonathon was born in Birmingham, England and moved to the suburbs of Chicago with his family at a young age.
 He now attends the Norridge Citadel Corps where he is a member of the Corps Band (Bass Trombone) conducted by Peggy Thomas, Songster Brigade (choir), Sound team, and heads up the Drama team.